 Frequently asked questions

 Contact Roy using the form below.
-He is often on the road exploring Thailand and although he may not be able to get back to you immediately, Roy will reply to every question he is sent.
+He is often on the road exploring Thailand and although he may not be able to get back to you immediately, he will try to reply to every question he is sent via this page*.

 Khop khun khap!